On the convergence of the Born series for Coulomb potentials: Hintz's semiclassical cone estimates

-\begin{remark*} Key in the proof of the preceding theorem is the freedom to choose the marked point with respect to which \Cref{prop:Hintz} is stated.
-If the coefficients of $P_0$ had a singularity somewhere, for instance if the metric had a cone point, then we could not apply \Cref{prop:Hintz} with any marked point \emph{other than} the cone point.
+Now $F$ was controlled via \Cref{prop:Hintz} with $p_k$ as the marked point, whereas $R_0$, when applied to $F$, was controlled via the same proposition with $p_j$ as the marked point instead.
+Key therefore was our freedom to choose the marked point with respect to which the proposition is stated.
+It is therefore essential that we are working with the \emph{free} Helmholtz operator on $X$.
+If the coefficients of $P_0$ had a singularity somewhere, for instance if the metric had a cone point, or if we tried to group some singular part of the potential with $P_0$ then we could not apply \Cref{prop:Hintz} with any marked point \emph{other than} the cone point.
 This is the essential point where our setup differs from that in \cite{BaWu13}. \end{remark*}